The CheSSE project logo, link to frontpage

 About CheSSE

-Online Resources for Chemical Safety in Science Education, CheSSE, is a three-year ERASMUS+ project that started September 1st 2020.
-The University of Oslo (Norway), the University of Helsinki (Finland), the University of Ljubljana (Slovenia), and Stockholm University (Sweden) run the project.
-The aim of CheSSE is to develop condensed, up-to date, online resources about chemical safety in science education.
-A desired long-term goal is that teachers feel competent and safe when handling chemicals and managing school laboratories.
+The overarching goal is to develop concise, up-to date, online materials about chemical safety in science education in schools.
+A desired long-term outcome is that teachers feel competent and safe when handling chemicals and managing school laboratories.

-ASE Evaluated 2022 logoASE have performed an ASE Green Tick quality assurance of chesse.org to identify areas of strength and weakness of the content.
-The ASE Green Tick does not imply that ASE endorses this website; rather, the report provides suggestions on potential applications and how chesse.org may contribute in teaching and learning.
-The time of the quality assurance of chesse.org was October 2022.
+ASE Evaluated 2022 logoIn October 2022, ASE performed an ASE Green Tick quality assurance of chesse.org.
+This assessment identified areas of strength and weakness in the content and will be used in the revision of website.
+The ASE Green Tick does not imply that ASE endorses this website; rather, the report provides suggestions on potential applications and how chesse.org may contribute to teaching and learning.

 Target Groups